theripper93/automated-evocations/README.md

 `summon`: the actor that's getting summoned

-`spellLevel`: the level of the spell that triggered the summoning (requires midiqol)
+`spellLevel`: the level of the spell that triggered the summoning

 `duplicates`: how many creatures are getting summoned